Code of Behaviour

-Langmoor is a Community School dating from 1955 that is part of a Multi Academy Trust with Glenmere Primary School, Little Hill Primary School, both of which are part of the Wigston development group, as well as Fernvale Primary School which is part of the OLP & Hinckley Parks Primary School.
+Langmoor is a Community School dating from 1955 that is part of a Multi Academy Trust with Glenmere Primary School, Little Hill Primary School, both of which are part of the Wigston development group, as well as Fernvale Primary School which is part of the OLP, Hinckley Parks Primary School and New Lubbesthorpe Primary school which opened September 2019.
 Seven generously sized, self-contained, closed classrooms are the bases for most of children’s working time in school, of which one is a preschool facility.
 Much work also takes place in our equipped computer suite, the school hall, library areas, music and resources centre and the extensive grounds.
 A brand new demountable building, ‘The Ridge’, was installed in September 2015 and the EYFS occupy one half of the building.
 They have a purpose built outdoor area for learning, and the other half of the building holds cooking and conference facilities as well as the Non-fiction library.
 Our preschool also provides a breakfast club facility starting at 7.45am until the start of school.
 There is a kitchen where school meals are prepared for Langmoor and also for St John Fisher Primary School, and two playgrounds on each side of the main building complete the picture, as well as a purpose built Outdoor Area for EYFS.

-Children start at Langmoor in our Reception class and transfer to Gartree High School at eleven years of age, after Y6.
-From September 2017 however the school will retain Year 6 and the children will transfer to a choice of 3 High Schools to complete their KS3 and 4 education.
-Numbers on roll were predicted to increase over the next few years.
+Children start at Langmoor in our Reception class and transfer to a choice of high schools in the local area at eleven years of age, after Y6.
 The school has been one form entry since 2013.

-- The minority of our pupils come from our catchment area.
-37%
+● Approximately half of our pupils come from our catchment area.
+52.4%

-- The socio-economic background of the area is below the national average Deprivation affecting children being ranked 70th out 276 in Leicestershire.
+● The socio-economic background of the area is below the national average - Deprivation affecting children being ranked 114th out of 274 in Leicestershire.

-- The percentage of children identified as having SEND support needs, is 6.6% which is below the national average of 12.1%
+● The percentage of children identified as having SEND support needs, is 7.6%

-- Outstanding behaviour of pupils who are very enthusiastic about learning which is commented on by visitors (class observations, comments, SIP advisors, Ofsted report 2010-11.)
+● Outstanding behaviour of pupils who are very enthusiastic about learning which is commented on by visitors (class observations, comments, SIP advisors, Ofsted report 2010-11 and parents)